CHAPTER 31. EXCEPTIONAL PERSONS Subchapter I. Definitions

 The following words, terms and phrases, when used in this chapter shall have the meanings ascribed to them except when the context clearly indicates a different meaning:

-(1) "Disruptive person" means a person who continually exhibits behavior that does not meet minimal standards of conduct established by the school authorities and that are required in the school and classrooms; whose behavior is in defiance of school personnel, disrupts the school instructional program and is antagonistic to other students and the purpose of the school.
+(3) “Disruptive child” means a child who continually exhibits behavior that does not meet minimal standards of conduct established by the school authorities and that are required in the school and classrooms; whose behavior is in defiance of school personnel, disrupts the school instructional program and is antagonistic to other students and the purpose of the school.

-(2) "Exceptional persons" means a handicapped person or a gifted and talented person, as defined herein.
+(4) “Exceptional child” means a child with a disability or a gifted and talented child, as defined herein.

-(3) "Free appropriate public education" means special education that is specially designed instruction including classroom instruction, instruction in physical education, home instruction and instruction in hospitals and institutions, and related services as defined by Department of Education rules and regulations approved by the State Board of Education and as may be required to assist a handicapped person to benefit from an education that:
+(5) “Free appropriate public education” means special education that is specially designed instruction including classroom instruction, instruction in physical education, home instruction and instruction in hospitals and institutions, and related services as defined by Department of Education rules and regulations approved by the State Board of Education and as may be required to assist a child with a disability to benefit from an education that:

 a.
 Is provided at public expense, under public supervision and direction and without charge in the public school system;